unitaryfund/unitary.fund/src/content/blog/2025_fosdem_recap.md

 - **Welcome slides** -- Alessandro got the room warmed up with a brief history of the quantum devroom at FOSDEM and a (very) brief introduction to quantum computing.
 Since this is such a new field with many newcomers, this was very important to ensure the following talks could hit the ground running.
 - **Fringe events** -- While at FOSDEM, we got to meet awesome people through FOSDEM fringe events (Google Summer of Code meetup, GitHub maintainers social, and of course a FOSDEM favorite: Delirium cafè).
 In retrospect, we are very happy we found the will to go to these night events.
 - **Audio & Visual** -- Besides a small hiccup getting Mac's to connect to the projector, everything provided from FOSDEM worked like a charm.
 Read the documentation ahead of your devroom, and you're all set to go.
 The audio&video volunteer staff sitting in front of the room gave us a crisp debrief before we started, which was very helpful.
-- **Balancing theory and practice** -- We believe the schedule had a good balance of theoretical and more practical talks, but we would like to hear more about this from the audience.
+- **Balancing theory and practice** -- We believe the devroom schedule had a good balance of theoretical and more practical talks, but we would like to hear more feedback about this from the audience.
+If you attended in person, or watched the livestream, let us know by email or in the comments below what you thought.
 - **No cancellation** -- Perhaps this was just luck, but we are still glad none of the speakers had to cancel.

 ## Quantum-specific challenges 🧩